 In addition, many people in Syracuse have jobs in agriculture, more so than in most other communities in America.
 As a result, you will see quite a number of farms around town.

-As is often the case in a small city, Syracuse doesn't have a public transportation system that people use for their commute.
+Syracuse is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 In terms of college education, Syracuse is nearly on par with the US average for all cities of 21.84%: 18.94% of adults 25 and older in Syracuse have a bachelor's degree or advanced degree.